Up to 60% off sofas & mattresses — limited‑time deals.

 Do I need arms on a lobby sofa?

-Not always, but having at least some armed seats meaningfully improves accessibility for many guests.
+Not always, but having at least some armed seats makes the seating mix easier to use for many guests.

 How can I reduce odor after installation?

-Ventilate aggressively for the first days and avoid placing new seating in sealed, low-airflow corners.
+Ventilate well for the first few days and avoid putting new seating into a sealed, low-airflow corner right before the space gets busy.

 Should I buy a sectional for a lobby?